3five/3five-Support-Plugin/README.txt

 There are no screenshots at this time.

 == Changelog ==

+= 1.2.3 =
+* Bugfix for file upload field.
+Was returning a blocking error when submitting without a file attached.

 = 1.2.2 =
 * Readme and composer file minor updates.
 Fixes version number issue on the WP Admin.